LZ 130 Graf Zeppelin: The end of the Zeppelins

 A flight to Königsberg was planned for 26 August 1939, but was cancelled.
 It had been decided by the Aviation Ministry that the airships were a potential hazard with the imminent war.
 On this day, the LZ 130 was removed from the hangar, turned around and re-entered the hangar in a position convenient for its eventual dismantling.
 By 1 September, the LZ 130 had its gas cells deflated, fuel drained from the engines and all electrical equipment removed.
 Until January 1940, several attempts were made by Eckener and the Zeppelin Company to mothball the airship so that it could be recommissioned after the war, but on 20 November 1939, a DZR Supervisory Board meeting decided that the two Graf Zeppelins would be scrapped and their hangars demolished.
 The DZR continued to appeal this decision but was unsuccessful.

 On 29 February 1940, Göring issued the order to scrap both Graf Zeppelins and the unfinished framework of LZ 131, since the metal was needed to build airplanes.
 By 27 April, work crews had finished disassembling the airships and recycling all the materials.
-On 6 May, the enormous airship hangars in Frankfurt were levelled by explosives, three years to the day after the destruction of the Hindenburg.
+On 6 May, the enormous airship hangars in Frankfurt were levelled by explosives, three years to the day after the destruction of Hindenburg.

 In popular culture

 Le film révélateur, episode 11 of season 2 of the French TV series Arsène Lupin aired in 1974, featured the titular character embarking on a fictionalized transatlantic passenger flight aboard LZ 130 Graf Zeppelin (in reality the ship never carried out commercial passenger flights).

 The 1991 film The Rocketeer depicts a fictional version of LZ 130 with the name Luxembourg.
-The airship has a basic layout more similar to the Hindenburg (and LZ 130's initial design) with 4 pusher configuration engine cars and ends up bursting to flames and crashing like the Hindenburg during the film's climax.
+The airship has a basic layout more similar to the Hindenburg (and LZ 130's initial design) with 4 pusher configuration engine cars and ends up bursting to flames and crashing like Hindenburg during the film's climax.